stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 This work was funded by the European Union programmes *Horizon 2020* under grant agreements H2020-INFRAEDI-02-2018 823830 (BioExcel-2), H2020-INFRAEOSC-2018-2 824087 (EOSC-Life) and *Horizon Europe* under grant agreements HORIZON-INFRA-2021-EMERGENCY-01 101046203 (BY-COVID), HORIZON-INFRA-2021-EOSC-01 101057388 (EuroScienceGateway), HORIZON-INFRA-2021-EOSC-01-05 101057344 (FAIR-IMPACT), HORIZON-INFRA-2021-TECH-01 101057437 (BioDT); HORIZON-CL4-2021-HUMAN-01-01 101070305 (ENEXA) and by UK Research and Innovation (UKRI) under the UK government’s *Horizon Europe funding guarantee* grants 10038963 (EuroScienceGateway), 10038992(FAIR-IMPACT), 10038930 (BioDT).

-We would like to acknowledge the FAIR Digital Object Forum <span class="citation" data-cites="FAIRDigitalObjects">(“FAIR Digital Objects Forum” [n.d.](#ref-FAIRDigitalObjects))</span> community and working groups, where SSR and CG are members.
+We would like to acknowledge the [FAIR Digital Object Forum](https://fairdo.org/) community and working groups, where SSR and CG are members.

 ## Author contributions